 - Select your desired Search Provider

-- Enter the domain from which you would like to include search results
+- Where applicable, enter the domain from which you would like to include search results.

 - Enter search operators (Optional)